instana/nodejs/CONTRIBUTING.md

  - Update `CHANGELOG.md` so that the unreleased section gets its version number.
 Commit this change.
  - Run `lerna version patch`, `lerna version minor`, depending on which part of the version number has to be bumped.
 We should never have the need to bump the major version, so do not run `lerna version major`.
  - Lerna will push the commit and the tag created by `lerna version` to GitHub.
 Check that this has happened.
+Also check that the version numbers in package-lock.json have been updated as well.

 ### Pushing Artifacts to NPM
 Once the release is properly committed and tagged, you can release the artifacts to NPM in the following way: